-Section 24.
-Comprehensive Program for Children. - The municipality of Loon shall, within one (I) year from the effectivity of this Code and every three (3) years thereafter formulate a comprehensive program for children covering at least a three-year period.
-Such program shall include prevention, protection as well as rehabilitation programs for children, and shall emphasize prevention of children's rights violations to include prevention of child abuse, juvenile delinquency, drug addiction, and other children's problems.
+Section 1.
+Comprehensive Program for Children.
+The municipality of Loon shall, within one (1) year from the effectivity of this Code and every three (3) years thereafter formulate a comprehensive program for children covering at least a three-year period.
+Such program shall include prevention, protection as well as rehabilitation programs for children, and shall

+Page 14 of 40 SB MUNICIPAL ORDINANCE NO. 20-010, Series of 2020 emphasize prevention of children's rights violations to include prevention of child abuse, juvenile delinquency, drug addiction, and other children's problems.